imogen-k/turtle-dash/README.md

 ## Project process

-*  What is your project?
+###  What is your project?

 Ocean themed side scrolling sliding game, with physics.

+### Project goal

+To create an addictive game that could be played in browser and also on mobile.

-* Who are your users?
+### Who are your users?
 What features are important for them?

 Casual mobile gamers.
 Simple controls, easy to understand end goal, highly re-playable (achieved by score improvement), clear instructions.